eminaktas/get-of-metrics/readme.md

 # get-of-metrics.py

-Get of Metrics version 3
+Get of Metrics version K8s

 ## Overview

 get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract from commandline, parse the metrics and expose them to be processed by Prometheus and Grafana.

-This version works as a Prometheus Exporter.
+This version of the scipt works as a Prometheus Exporter.

-Required parameters to introduce machines in the setup.
-Use `connection-parameters.json` file to intruduce the remote machines and the delay time.
+Use the secret.yml file to intruduce a remote machine and the delay time.

 ## Installation for only the script